HashimThePassionate/django-for-everyone/projects/01_learn_django_for_beginners/16_deployment/readme.md

 ## Introduction

 There is a fundamental tension between the ease of use desired in a local Django development environment and the security and performance necessary in production.
-Django is designed to make web developers’ lives easier, and therefore, it defaults to a local configuration when the `startproject` command is first run.
+Django is designed to make web developers lives easier, and therefore, it defaults to a local configuration when the `startproject` command is first run.
 We’ve seen this in the use of SQLite as the local file-based database, the built-in `runserver` command that launches a local web server in your web browser, and various default configurations in the `settings.py` file, including `DEBUG` set to `True` and an auto-generated `SECRET_KEY`.

 In production, things are different.
 All the configurations optimized for ease of use in the development environment need to focus instead on security, performance, and scalability.
 Deploying a Django website to production requires several steps—so many, in fact, that the Django docs even have a [deployment checklist](https://docs.djangoproject.com/en/5.0/howto/deployment/checklist/).
 It is a very helpful tool, but unfortunately, it is not sufficient.
 Additional factors include various hosting options, environment variables, database configurations, handling static files, and more.